Meyaadha Maan: Development

 Karthik Subbaraj insisted Rathna Kumar to develop his short film Madhu into a feature-length film for his production studio Stone Bench Creations.
-The short featuring actors Sananth, Roshni Abraham and Vivek Prasanna, was earlier included as one of the six stories in Stone Bench Creations' anthology film Bench Talkies – The First Bench, which had a theatrical release in March 2015.
+The short featuring actors Sananth, Roshni Abraham and Vivek Prasanna, was earlier included as one of the six stories in Stone Bench Creations' anthology film Bench Talkies, which had a theatrical release in March 2015.
 Rathna Kumar initially had no intentions of making Madhu into a feature film and had developed it only for his portfolio, but obliged to Subbaraj's request as producers were not keen on listening to his other scripts and also due to the commercial nature of the short.
 Rathna Kumar set the film in North Chennai as he was inspired by the creative talents of people in the Royapuram and Kasimedu area, where he found several singers, lyric writers and percussionists during his visits to the areas.
 The film's lead character runs a light music troupe, making the setting of Royapuram apt for the script.
 The character's shyness to talk to his lover, meant that Rathna Kumar chose to give the character the name of 'Idhayam' Murali, derived from the timid character made famous by actor Murali in Kathir's romantic drama Idhayam (1991).

 Casting

 Rathna Kumar wrote the first draft of the feature film keeping Sananth, who had starred in the short film, in mind.
 However, the producers opted against signing a relative newcomer and chose Vaibhav to portray the lead role.
 To prepare for his role, Vaibhav observed the emotions and body language of real stage singers by watching videos.
-As Roshni Abraham, who is currently a corporate employee had chosen not to become a feature film actress, Rathna Kumar then discussed the leading female role with Sai Pallavi, who opted against signing the film.
+As Roshni Abraham, who was then a corporate employee had chosen not to become a feature film actress, Rathna Kumar discussed the leading female role with Sai Pallavi, who could not accommodate dates.
 He subsequently announced a casting call online, following which television actress Priya Bhavani Shankar got in touch.
 Following a successful audition, she was selected to play the leading role of Madhumitha, with Rathna Kumar stating that her on-screen "image" worked for the film.
 Priya later revealed that she was keen to do the film as it had the backing of Karthik Subbaraj, whose work she liked.
 Indhuja Ravichandran was selected to be a part of the film after impressing the director with her work in other short films, and was initially worried about her future work and image if she portrayed the sister of Vaibhav's character, before agreeing to star in the film.
 Vivek Prasanna was the only lead actor to retain his role from the short film.
 The film's composer Santhosh Narayanan was keen to allow his long-time collaborator Pradeep Kumar to also work on the film as a co-composer, and played a role in bringing him into the project.